 By now sightings of Spring-Heeled Jack were being reported the length and breadth of the country many of them stories made up by those seeking attention or the result of young scallywags having fun at everyone else’s expense, but they frightened people enough for Vigilante Committees to be set up and for armed men on horseback to patrol the streets and parks of many of England’s major cities.

-The initial panic over Spring-Heeled Jack would subside as the reported sightings decreased but there were to be waves of Spring-Heeled Jack hysteria throughout the Victorian period.
-During the 1850’s he was said to be to blame for robbing a number of Mail Coaches in East Anglia and he was also said to be responsible for the infamous Devil’s Footprints found in the snow in Devon in February 1855.
+As the initial panic over Spring-Heeled Jack subsided so did the reported sightings decrease but there were to be waves of Spring-Heeled Jack hysteria throughout the Victorian period.
+During the 1850’s he was said to be to blame for robbing a number of Mail Coaches in East Anglia, and he was also said to be responsible for the infamous Devil’s Footprints found in the snow in Devon in February 1855.